Here's what councilman Tom LaBonge has had to say about it:

 In 2009, the city reportedly increased its road maintentance budget... and then the fiscal crisis hit.
 The Bureau of Street Services had its budget decreased by 13%.

 According to the 2010-2011 Budget Summary, the city takes in about $104 million each year in gas taxes.
-These go straight into a special fund that can only be used for fixing or building roads or rail lines.
+These go straight into the Special Gas Tax Street Improvement Fund, which can only be used for fixing or building roads or rail lines.